 Because of the texture change when leather gets too warm, I jump around a lot when I’m burning.

-Adding soft lines near the inner left eye to start giving it shape.
+Adding soft or pale lines near the inner left eye to start giving it shape.

 Working on the ruff.
 The ruff, which I used to call this the mane, is the thick fur around the neck.